dotnet/docs/docs/fsharp/tutorials/fsharp-compiler/fsharp-compiler-guide.md

 TODO - Update, especially as it pertains to .NET Core/.NET SDK

-`FSharp.Build.dll` and `Microsoft.FSharp.targets` give XBuild/MSBuild support for F# projects (`.fsproj`).
+`FSharp.Build.dll` and `Microsoft.FSharp.targets` give MSBuild support for F# projects (`.fsproj`).
 Although not strictly part of the F# compiler, these components are always found in F# tool distributions for Mono and Windows.

-Also, Mono's XBuild targets files [Microsoft.Common.targets](https://github.com/mono/mono/blob/ef407901f8fdd9ed8c377dbec8123b5afb932ebb/mcs/tools/xbuild/data/12.0/Microsoft.Common.targets) processes EmbeddedResource items differently to MSBuild and this can lead to differences in how things work.

-The best test project for understanding what's going on with resource names is `tests\projects\Sample_VS2012_FSharp_ConsoleApp_net45_with_resource`.
-This includes various EmbeddedResource items and some custom "FsSrGen" items that give rise to resources.

 ### How F# handles EmbeddedResource items differently to C# (details)